 Methodist University is Military Friendly®

-Methodist University has been named a Military Friendly® School (Gold) and a Military Friendly® Spouse School for 2021-22.
+Methodist University has been named a Military Friendly® School (Gold) for 2022-23 and a Military Friendly® Spouse School for 2021-22.
 Military Times has awarded us their 2020 Best for Vets designation.

 About the Office of Veteran Services